clayton14/scene-2-uwmf/doc/Reference.md

 - **map spot** — a space that’s shaped like a tile.
 In UWMF, a map is a grid of map spots.
 Each map spot can be empty or filled with a tile.

+- **sector** — a group of map spots.
+Every map spot in a sector has the same floor and ceiling texture.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot